cbanicki/juliasilge.github.io/_posts/2016-1-11-Health-Care-Indicators.md

 Yes indeed!
 The pink counties are the lowest population counties, the green ones are intermediate in population, and the blue counties are the most populous.
 The hierarchical clustering algorithm groups the counties by population based on their health care indicators.

-Another algorithm for grouping similar objects is $k$-means clustering. $K$-means clustering works a bit differently than hierarchical clustering.
-You decide ahead of time how many clusters you are going to have (the number $k$) and randomly pick centers for each cluster (perhaps by picking data points at random to be the centers of each cluster).
+Another algorithm for grouping similar objects is k-means clustering.
+K-means clustering works a bit differently than hierarchical clustering.
+You decide ahead of time how many clusters you are going to have (the number k) and randomly pick centers for each cluster (perhaps by picking data points at random to be the centers of each cluster).
 Then, the algorithm assigns each data point (county, in our case) to the closest cluster.
 After the clusters have their new members, the algorithm calculates new centers for each cluster.
 These steps of calculating the centers and assigning points to the clusters are repeated until the assignment of points to clusters converges (hopefully to a real minimum).
 Then you have your final cluster assignments!

-The `kmeansruns` function in the `fpc` library will run $k$-means clustering many times to find the best clustering.
+The `kmeansruns` function in the `fpc` library will run k-means clustering many times to find the best clustering.

 {% highlight r %}
 myKmeans <- kmeansruns(health, krange=1:5)
 {% endhighlight %}

 Helpfully, this function estimates the number of clusters in the data; it can use two different methods for this estimate but both give the same answer for our county health data here.
 If we include 1 in the range for `krange`, this function also tests whether there should even be more than one cluster at all.
-For the county health data, the best $k$ is 2.
-Let's plot what this $k$-means clustering looks like.
+For the county health data, the best k is 2.
+Let's plot what this k-means clustering looks like.

 {% highlight r %}